hugolmn/hugolmn.github.io/_posts/2020-06-17-sncf-train-station-attendance.md

 ## Visualization

-[Plotly](https://plotly.com/) is a handy tool when it comes to creating interactive graphs and plots, that you you embed in other websites.
+[Plotly](https://plotly.com/) is a handy tool when it comes to creating interactive graphs and plots, that you can embed in other websites.

 #### 1. Scatter Mapbox